Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 Furthermore, if a method in a superclass needs to be invoked from the subclass, it can be done using the object reference op `:o:` and the particular object type name, following the same convention as in Python.
 Super() is less explicit and potentially confusing so its not present in Jac at the moment (though this is under consideration for future versions).

 These inheritance semantics enable Jac to utilize the powerful constructs of object-oriented programming, providing a familiar and flexible paradigm for Python developers.
-#### Access modifiers
-Moreover, Jac introduces a robust system of access modifiers, unlike Python which relies on the `_` and `__` conventions.
-Jac's 'priv', 'prot', and 'pub' keywords provide explicit control over access levels to the properties and methods of an object.
-These keywords represent private, protected, and public access modifiers respectively, providing a level of encapsulation more akin to other languages such as C++ or Java.

-In summary, while Jac draws inspiration from Python's approach to object-oriented programming, it also introduces a range of enhanced features.
-From the shift from `class` to `object`, the introduction of the `entry` method, the replacement of `self` with `here`, and the provision of explicit access modifiers, Jac strives to provide a more expressive, intuitive, and robust approach to object-oriented programming.

-##### Minimal Code Example

 ### Exception Handling in Jac